desmond1999d/Diploma/README.md

 4. Copy updated file to <your path>/apache-tomcat-9.0.0.M18
 5. Open new cmd and execute the scenario: <your path>/apache-tomcat-9.0.0.M18>start-tomcat.bat
 6. Tomcat should be run.
-To check if evething is ok go to browser and open the url: http://localhost:8080/index.jsp
+To check if evething is ok go to browser and open the image: http://localhost:8080/index.jsp

 Set up web application module